 Vendors from several states, artists, crafters and craftsmen set up shop in the streets of downtown Laurel for this one day event.
 Live music of various genres can be heard throughout the day.

 Activities for children of all ages abound and range from free art fun to rides, jumps and maybe even a bucking bronco!

 Food ranges from your first funnel cake of the fall to corn dogs, chicken on a stick and every variety of festival food imaginable.
 Our lovable lumberjack, Mr. Loblolly, visits with the crowd and will stop for a photo op, too!

 A cash prize contest for middle school and high school artists is sponsored by The Laurel Arts League.
 Students paint a door skin section supplied by Masonite Corporation.
 Themes vary from year to year.
 The art is judged by a blind panel of visual art experts.
-The art will be on display at the festival in Lee’s Coffee and Tea at 409 W. Oak St. The winning art will become the property of Laurel Main Street and will be featured in a downtown venue.
+The art will be on display at the festival in the downtown YWCO on W. Oak St. The winning art will become the property of Laurel Main Street and will be featured in a downtown venue.

 Interested in selling?

 There are four categories of vendors at the Loblolly Festival: Food Vendor, Activity Vendor, Organization, Arts & Crafts.
 Applications are available beginning every July (early rate), August (standard rate), and September (late rate).
 PAYMENT must be made WITH the application via PAYPAL (see the Donate button at the bottom of the page) or a check can be mailed with the application.
 In the rare instance that an application is not accepted, your money will be refunded.

 Food vendors are defined as any entity cooking or preparing food on site or serving a beverage.
 If the food has already been prepared, you are not a food vendor, apply as an arts & crafts vendor, see below.